-The EU is monitoring the operation of KDB regimes in Member States.
+The OECD monitors KDB regimes in Member jurisdictions.
 Detailed back-up is required to support a relief claim and should be provided on a timely basis, if requested.
-Issues identified with 2024 claims include treating all income as qualifying when the income does not solely relate to a qualifying asset; not including acquisition costs; understating expenses.
+Issues identified with cases closed in 2024 tax year include treating all income as qualifying when the income does not solely relate to a qualifying asset; not including acquisition costs; understating expenses.
 Uptake of the KDB remains low.

 Revenue continues to identify errors in R&D Tax Credit claims in Forms CT1.
-These include claiming relief under the incorrect sections of the legislation (e.g. sections 766/766A instead of sections 766C/766D TCA 1997); attempting to claim accelerated payments relating to 2022; the carry forward of non-payable credits and inaccuracies in the amount carried forward e.g. evidence of double claims for relief.
+These include claiming relief under the incorrect sections of the legislation (e.g. sections 766/766A instead of sections 766C/766D TCA 1997), attempting to claim accelerated payments relating to 2022, the carry forward of non-payable credits and inaccuracies in the amount carried forward e.g. evidence of double claims for relief.
 Revenue asked that agents and taxpayers pay careful attention to the amounts carried forward to ensure the figures are accurate and double claims are not made.
 Other issues arising include the failure to specify how any excess is dealt with i.e. repaid or by way of an offset.
-A subsequent request cannot be made to alter the option chosen.
+A subsequent request cannot be made to alter the option chosen and instructions must be provided within the 12-month time limit.

 In addition, a breakdown of the expenditure (i.e. machinery and plant, emoluments and remaining qualifying expenditure) must be provided in the section 766C panel.

 Completion of these fields is a legislative requirement to submit a valid claim, however, in some instances the fields are left blank.
-Revenue has requested that agents correct the returns when such errors are identified by the Branch.
+Revenue has requested that agents correct the returns when such errors are identified by the Branch within the 12-month time limit.